voylento/learn-kubernetes/README.md

 Open browser to http://localhost:8080 and should see webpage called SynergyChat

+Note that using `kubectl port-forward` is not how access to pods happens in production.
+This is typically a technique used for development tasks, debugging, testing, temporarily connecting to a db, reaching services not meant to be publicly exposed.
+Production services rely on Services, Ingress Controllers, LoadBalanceer Services, NodePort Services, all of which are discussed later.
+Port-forwarding only works while the kubectl command is running and is not load balanced across multiple pods (it also, obviously, requires kubectl access).

+Minikube supports only a single node, so you don't get the real benefits of K8 (Kubernetes).
+It's great for learning, but not for real-world deployments.

+You can find some K8 case studies [here](https://www.cncf.io/case-studies/).
+[This one](https://www.cncf.io/case-studies/bloomberg/) from Bloomberg shows their experience deploying hundreds of clusters running thousands of nodes each.

 ### Chapeter 2 -- Pods

 Use `kubectl get pods` to see list of all running pods.
-Shoul just see one synergychat-web pod.
+Should just see one synergychat-web pod at this point in the exercise.
 Let's add a second instance.

 ```
 kubectl edit deployment synergychat-web